ptmt/inter-device-detox/README.md

 ## Getting started

 Since there are just a few small files with the approach that still has to be proven and polished, the recommended way is to vendor these files from `./e2e/inter-device-detox`.
-In case you willing to help building this library and ready to send pull requests, you can go with the usual way:
+In case you are willing to help build this library and ready to send pull requests, you can go with the usual way

 ```
 yarn add inter-device-detox --dev
 ```

-also, add two or more configurations to your Detox `package.json` section and run your e2e tests with the convinient helper like this:
+also, add two or more configurations to your Detox `package.json` section and run your e2e tests with the convienient helper like this:

 ```json
   "scripts": {